scaleoutsean/eseries-perf-analyzer/README.md

 ### Build containers and create configuration files

-- If you have existing EPA, images, volumes and service ports will cause conflict.
+- If you have existing EPA, images, volumes and service ports may cause container name and port conflicts.
 Either use a new VM or run `make clean` and `docker-compose down` to stop and remove old containers.
 - Clone the repository
 - Descend into `epa`, run `make start` to download, build and start InfluxDB v1 and Grafana v8.
 Both will listen on all public VM interfaces.
 - Go to `collector` subdirectory, edit two files (config.json and docker-compose.yml) and run `make build` to create containers.